AzatDauletshin/phfr/README.md

 - Names describe the **content** of the photo, not the photographer or source ID.
 - Format: `subject-modifier-detail.jpg` (e.g. `airplane-window-snowy-mountains.jpg`, `hotel-bedroom-pink.jpg`).
 - The category is implied by the parent folder, so names don't repeat it (e.g. inside `Travel/Hotels/`, files are `hotel-bedroom-*.jpg` rather than `travel-hotel-bedroom-*.jpg`).

-## Adding new photos

-1. Drop the file into the matching category folder.
-2. Rename to kebab-case based on what's in the photo.
-3. Keep names short but specific enough to disambiguate similar shots (`airplane-belly-blue-sky.jpg` vs `airplane-belly-clear-sky.jpg`).

-## Attribution

-All photos were originally sourced from [Unsplash](https://unsplash.com).
-The original Unsplash filenames (e.g. `alexander-mils-7EpPehZxP6E-unsplash.jpg`) preserved the photographer and image ID — if you need to credit a specific photo, the original IDs are recoverable from git history before the renaming commit.